thomas5564/tp/docs/DeveloperGuide.md

 **MSS**
 1. User views all the periods of available time he has
 2. User adds a desired consultation time slot
-3. Time slot is saved into his schedule
+3. Timeslot is saved into his schedule

 **Extensions**
 * 2a.
 User inputs an invalid consultation slot (e.g. start time before end time)
     * 2a1.
-LambdaLab displays error message
+System displays error message
     * 2a2.
 User re-enters a valid timeslot

       Use case resumes at Step 3